pocl/pocl/doc/sphinx/source/development.rst

 ("//") in C++ files.
 Doxygen documentation above functions should follow the LLVM practises described `here
 <https://llvm.org/docs/CodingStandards.html#doxygen-use-in-documentation-comments>`_.
-Do keep in mind that for C files the Doxygen documentation should be created with "/\*\*" but use the "\\" prefix Doxygen commands, e.g. "\\param".
+Please keep in mind that for C files the Doxygen documentation should be created with "/\*\*" but use the "\\" prefix Doxygen commands, e.g. "\\param".
 It is also possible to generate a Doxygen documentation page by configuring CMake with: `ENABLE_DOXYGEN=YES` and then running::